-This digital gravimetric fuel scale weight fuel as it is consumed by the engine under test.
+Some test systems are equipped with a fuel scale.
+This digital gravimetric fuel scale measures fuel weight as it is consumed by the engine under test.
 The data is fed to the computer via serial (RS-232) communications link, allowing seamless integration with our dynamometer and DAQ systems.
 The weight of fuel is measured as a function of time allowing direct measurements of fuel consumption, and calculation of Break Specific Fuel Consumption (BSFC), and Fuel Mass Flow rate, for calculation of actual Air Fuel Ration (AFR) when combined with an air flow sensor.